-- The disorder is classified as a mental health condition in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) or subsequent revisions. - The disorder is listed only as a mental health condition and not dually listed elsewhere in the most current version of International Classification of Diseases, Clinical Modification used for diagnosis coding. - The disorder is not a chemical dependency condition. - The disorder is a behavioral or psychological condition not attributable to a mental disorder that is the focus of professional attention or treatment, but only to the extent services for such conditions are otherwise considered covered under your medical benefits.
+- The disorder is classified as a mental health condition in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) or subsequent revisions, except as otherwise provided in this coverage manual. - The disorder is listed only as a mental health condition and not dually listed elsewhere in the most current version of International Classification of Diseases, Clinical Modification used for diagnosis coding.